ritalarttu/PingPongCursorAIGame/README.md

 1. Use the up and down arrow keys to move your paddle
 2. Prevent the ball from passing your paddle
 3. Try to score points by getting the ball past the computer's paddle
+4. Collect power-ups to gain advantages
-4. First player to reach the winning score wins the game
+5. First player to reach the winning score wins the game

 ## 🤖 AI Development Note